Troubleshooting Pulumi in CI

 stages.
 If you are using one of those, make sure that the

-Refer to the Cloud Providers docs and the respective setup pages for each to find the correct environment variables to use.
+Refer to the cloud providers in the Registry docs and the respective setup pages for each to find the correct environment variables to use.

 Still need help?

 If the above tips don’t help solve your particular issue, then there is always the power of the strong, knowledgeable Pulumi Slack Community.
 Signup is free and quick.
 In addition to other community members, various members of the Pulumi team themselves hang out in the Slack channels and would be happy to help you.